Arm-Examples/verify-cmsis-example-action/README.md

-# verify-cmsis-example-action
+# Verify CMSIS example action

-This repository contains the GitHub action used to verify if a CMSIS project is compatible with CMSIS tools.
+This repository contains the GitHub action used to verify if a CMSIS project is compatible with [CMSIS ecosystem](https://www.keil.arm.com/cmsis).

 ## Usage